 Are you thinking about heading to Europe for spring break this year?
 Keep scrolling for my list of the best spring break destinations in Europe that your whole family will love!

-If you’re considering a getaway to Europe for spring break but aren’t sure what to see and do, you’ll love to know springtime is a great time to visit many of the best destinations the Old Continent has to offer!
+If you’re considering a getaway to Europe for spring break but aren’t sure what to see and do, you’ll love to take a look at what these best spring break destinations in Europe have to offer.

 Spring is a great time in Europe, but weather and activities vary depending on the countries you visit.
-Of course, your spring break Europe itinerary will depend on what kind of vacation you are aiming for.
+Of course, your spring break Europe itinerary will depend on the vacation you aim for.

-While southern Europe begins to unfold the beach umbrellas and lounge chairs, others cling to the frosty winter for a few more weeks, especially in the mountainous areas.
+While many destinations in southern Europe begin to unfold the beach umbrellas and lounge chairs, others cling to the frosty winter season for a few more weeks, especially in the mountainous areas.

-Europe is also home to many cities where the weather is not a determining factor for your enjoyment.
-After all, admiring the striking architecture and stunning museum collections, or relaxing in a quaint cafe are activities that can bring joy regardless of the temperature outside.
+Europe is also home to many beautiful cities where the weather is not a determining factor for your enjoyment.
+After all, admiring incredible architecture, exploring museums, or relaxing in a café brings joy, no matter the temperature outside.

 What’s also cool about Europe is that you can get away with a Europe backpacking packing list if you don’t want to haul luggage.